outermedia/solr-fusion/src/main/doc/user-guide.md

 ## Post Processors
 Currently only implemented for queries, post processor are able to control whether a Solr server shall be requested or not.
 Post processors are [Script Types](#script-types) and are declared in the same way.

+For post processor some additional "incoming" ScriptEnv entries are available:

+* __solrUriBuilder__ - all Solr request parameters for a specific Solr server.
+* __mappedQuery__ - the mapped query ("q").
+* __mappedHighlightQuery__ - the mapped highlight query ("hl.q").
+* __mappedFilterQueries__ - the list of mapped filter queries ("fq").

+The return values has to be either: "CONTINUE", "STOP" or "DO_NOT_SEND_QUERY".

 Currently only two default post processors are implemented:

     <om:script-type name="filter-empty-fq" class="org.outermedia.solrfusion.types.FilterEmptyFq"/>
     <om:script-type name="send-if-fq-eq" class="org.outermedia.solrfusion.types.FilterSpecificFq"/>

+Both are explained in the following chapters.

 ###  Filter Empty Filter Queries
 A hard coded rule is to not request a Solr server when the query ("q") becomes empty after the application of all